The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 Of course, in addition to all the datasets mentioned above, the CICYs, the elliptic fibrations, the KS, etc, there have been many other constructions, such as using Grassmannians or flag varieties as ambient space \cite{grassmannian} or various quotients, etc; and a good compendium is in Table 9 of \cite{Candelas:2008wb}.
 Since these have not produced large or available databases online, nor are comparable in number to the KS set, we shall not address them here.
 Finally, we mention that shortly before Max Kreuzer's passing, he produced partial results for some $10^{10}$ double-hypersurfaces in toric Fano varieties coming from reflexive polyhedra in dimension 5.
 Amazingly, none of their Hodge pairs reside outside the bounds of Figure \ref{f:KSplot}.

+\paragraph{Caveat Emptor: } We need to warn the reader that the ``explosion'' in the title of this section simply refers to the vastness of the Kreuzer-Skarke dataset in contrast to the others, especially those emerging from the 1990s-2000s (even the graded rings database with its impressive list of Fano varieties \cite{grdb} is not of the same order of magnitude).
+We will shortly see an important conjecture on the finiteness of topology types for Calabi-Yau manifolds.
+However, one could still have infinite families of (compact, smooth, connected) Calabi-Yau manifolds distinguished by properties more refined than mere topology, such as Gromow-Witten (GW) invariants.
+For instance, an ongoing programme \cite{GWinf} to understand the infinite possibilities of GW invariants from so-called generalized CICYs \cite{Anderson:2015iia}, which relax the non-negativity condition in the configurations for CICYs.
+Likewise, \cite{gasparim} has recently shown infinite family of deformations.